Thursday Miscellanea: Anniversaries, Pinched Nerves, Exploding Ear Vessels, and The Tyranny of “Effortless Beauty”

 Today on my favorite podcast, there was a discussion about “natural beauty”.
 Host Luke Burbank asked co-host/producer Jen Andrews why all of these skinny, hot celebrities are always pretending that they eat cheesesteak, spaghetti, and bacon cheeseburgers six days a week, and never even think about their appearance, when it’s patently obvious they spend five hours a day in the gym, three at their stylists, and never even see so much as a potato chip.
 I really resonated with this conversation, as I recently had headshots done, and I spent the entire day laboring at looking “natural”.
 I paid a lady fifty bucks to do my makeup at Habitude.
 It took an hour of elaborate mixing, plastering, and artistic application of at least nine different cosmetics to bring out my “natural face”.
 That doesn’t even take into account the elaborate hair products needed to get that bouncy, flowing, natural look to my hair, and the almost 250 shots the photographer took for a final, re-touched photo that makes me look totally, “like me", instead of a chubby, angry, tired 41-year old wearing the wrong sweater.

 Jen was right in her response to Luke.
 As women, we are expected to have effortlessly skinny hips and butts, large, luscious, natural breasts, and no hair anywhere on our bodies, except of course, long, thick, naturally flowing hair on our heads.
 We should be able to guzzle beer and eat burgers and steaks at the same rate as men, yet never gain an ounce or dare to be vain enough to actually put any effort whatsoever into our appearance.
 It’s not the pressure of being beautiful that kills us, it’s the expectation that it all be “effortless”.
-It’s the idea that we if actually think consciously about being attractive to men and take action towards that aim, we are vain, but if we don’t put effort into our appearance, we’re dried-up bats who don’t care enough the feelings of to put effort into our appearance.
+It’s the idea that we if actually think consciously about being attractive to men and take action towards that aim, we are vain, but if we don’t put effort into our appearance, we’re dried-up bats who don’t care enough about the feelings of men to put effort into our appearance.
 It’s one of those games we will never, ever win as long as we live.
 I think Jen (and Luke) were right to agree that what we all need in this world is just a little more honesty.
 So here it is:

 My headshot erased my under-eye wrinkles, and I had about eight layers of very “natural-looking” foundation on, as well as about ten minutes worth of mascara application.
 I specifically requested a very natural-looking make-up job.
 It depresses me that it took almost 45 minutes to create that look.
 Voila!
 Me!!
 Effortlessly gorgeous, indeed.
 But I must say, I do appreciate the effect of all of that artifice.
 And I will attest that the lighting was completely un-faked; we did the shots outdoors on an overcast day.
 Does that make me vain?
 Is vanity really just deep insecurity?
 Am I far too worried about my softening chin?